 - (1) Includes fixed monthly and the per-meeting fee components.
-These amounts also reflect amounts to which the Lead Director, Chairs and/or members of the committees of the Board were paid.
-Mr. Majewski served as Lead Director during the period where the Chair was non-independent (until December 12, 2017), and has served as Chair since that date. - (2) Mr. Orlowski stepped down from the Board effective February 5, 2019.
-In his place, Mr. Gabor was appointed director, effective February 7, 2019. - (3) Dr. Rohmann, Dr. Witek Jr. and Mr. Anders stepped down from the Board on December 12, 2017 in connection with a reduction in the number of directors.
+These amounts also reflect amounts to which the Chairs and/or members of the committees of the Board were paid. - (2) Mr. Cacek stepped down from the Board effective October 9, 2019.
+In his place, Mr. Fafara was appointed director, effective as of the same date.

+(3) Mr. Orlowski stepped down from the Board effective February 5, 2019.
+In his place, Mr. Gabor was appointed director, effective February 7, 2019.